Mooorris123/Mooorris123/MU-CHE.md

-- 👋 Hi, I’m @Mooorris123
+- 👋 Hi, I’m Morris
-- 👀 I’m interested in palying volleyball
+- 👀 I’m interested in palying volleyball ,
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Qt , git ,
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...